CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 Now the question has been reframed.
 It is no longer: "How do I invest."
 This is obviously a question for dumb people.
-Now the question is: "Which segments will undergo exponential growth over the next 10+ years and which companies will be the winners in those segments."
+Now the question is: "Which industries will undergo exponential growth over the next 10+ years and which companies will be the winners in those industries."

-It is important to start with segments, not companies.
+It is important to start with industries, not companies.
 Companies are individual entities so they are difficult to predict individually.
-Entire segments are much larger and thus easier to predict.
+Entire industries are much larger and thus easier to predict.

 The Law of Accelerating Returns and S-curves can be applied to any segment as a method of understanding if that segment will undergo exponential growth.

 You must be careful to not over-apply the Law of Accelerating Returns.
 My first model of global energy production had wind generating 2.7 exa watt-hours in 2100.
 This is obviously unreasonable.
 There are limits to growth.
 These limits must be understood when modelling anything into the future.
 For mostly finite markets, eg. EVs, S-curves can help in the short term.
 For infinite markets, eg. energy, you simply must acquire a fundamental understanding of the technology.

 The only method I've found for predicting which companies will be the winners in a segment is to extrapolate the future progress of current companies.
 I have made models of Tesla, SpaceX, RocketLab, and NVIDIA.
-As opposed to segments, these models require much more thought and effort.
+As opposed to industries, these models require much more thought and effort.
 I do not have much wisdom to share on this topic right now.
-This is much more difficult than predicting segments, there is a reason Kurzweil predicted segments and not companies.
+This is much more difficult than predicting industries, there is a reason Kurzweil predicted industries and not companies.
 In the future, I will write a post about how I created these models.

 I am making many predictions now so that in 10 years I will understand if I was correct or not.
 This is the purpose of this blog.